-I love the subtle messages in this book such as, "Be Yourself, Treat Others with Respect, and Never Exclude Others."
-Aaron Reynolds uses author's craft to carry these messages throughout the plot.
+I love the author’s message in this book.
+Every child needs to hear it and live it.
+It is, “Be Yourself, Treat Others with Respect, and Never Exclude Others.”
+Aaron Reynolds uses author’s craft to carry these themes throughout the plot.

 To begin this lesson, I planned a schema builder on finding friends.
 Kids may be surprised to see how much they have in common with each other, and this is the starting point of friendship.
 By using this schema builder, students will connect with Nerdy Bird and better understand the author’s message.
 Once this part is complete, it’s time to instroduce the story vocabulary and directly teach author’s craft “look fors”.
 I used an anchor chart for this, and you can project it for group discussion.
 A printable copy can be placed in your student’s language arts notebooks.